- 1/2 cup unsweetened, raw coconut flakes

 - Bake the crust for 14 minutes, or until lightly golden brown.
 Remove the crust, and allow to cool on the counter for a few minutes, then transfer to the freezer for 15 minutes to cool completely.

 - While the crust is cooling in the freezer, make the chocolate filling.
 Combine all ingredients in a food processor, and blend until the mixture is smooth without any lumps, about 2 minutes.
-You will need to scrape down the bowl half way thru.
+You may need to scrape down the bowl half way thru.

 - Pour the chocolate filling onto the cooled crust, and spread into an even layer.
 Cool the tart in the fridge for at least 1 hour.